NetSys/cs168fall17_student/projects/proj3_wan_optimizer/spec.md

 This means that the client on the receiving side is never receiving a packet that has `is_fin` set to true, so isn't saving the received data to a file.
 Check to make sure that the WAN optimizer on the receiving end is correctly sending FIN packtes.

+#### I'm getting errors regarding the file name (i.e. file name too long, filename delimiter not found).

+Take a look at send_file in client.py to see how the filename is transmitted.
+At a high level, the filename + filename delimiter is the beginning of the data you send, so make sure those are being transmitted properly.
+Common sources of error are not sending fins proprerly, not resetting your buffers correctly, and sending hashes to clients.

 ## Changelog

 **11/4, 2:33 PM:** Clarify that project can be completed on Windows, Linux or Mac OS X, provided that the submitted project runs on a Linux system using Python 2.
 There are two known issues right now for students developing on Windows (see posts 895 and 903 on Piazza) ; please stay tuned for updates.
 **11/5, 6:15 PM:** Patch up test framework for Windows users who are seeing the following error : The process cannot access the file because it is being used by another process.
 The changes have been pushed to the repo.
 **11/6, 12:41 PM:** Fix spec - you should be failing 3 tests with the skeleton code for part 1.
 For part 2, you will fail 6 tests.
+**11/7, 2:00 PM:** Add FAQ entry for file name errors.